 For someone who has never purchased a home, these added costs can quickly surmount.
 Prepare a budget and account for additional costs accordingly.

 When you ultimately seek approval for a loan you’re going to be required to show proper documentation of your bank accounts, outstanding loans, employment, etc. Having the most up-to-date information ready and accessible will eliminate the stress and panic of looking for these documents at the last minute and will help make the process more seamless.

 6. Narrow Down Your Ideal Location

-Before you start to attend showings or contract a Realtor it is in your best interest to start considering the neighborhood or general geographic location you’d like for your home.
+Before you start to attend showings or contract a Realtor®, it is in your best interest to start considering the neighborhood or general geographic location you’d like to live in.
 Some common things to consider include:

 Discovering what factors are most important to you will help you narrow down the places you might want to look in.

 Working with a Realtor® can alleviate a great deal of stress normally associated with buying a home.
 Realtors® — who subscribe to a strictly enforced Code of Ethics— represent some of the most knowledgeable, successful, and trustworthy professionals in their industry.